Dieting: Fasting

 Fasting is the act of intentional taking a long time interval between meals.
 Lengthy fasting (multiple days in a week) might be dangerous due to the risk of malnutrition.
 During prolonged fasting or very low calorie diets the reduction of blood glucose, the preferred energy source of the brain, causes the body to deplete its glycogen stores.
 Once glycogen is depleted the body begins to fuel the brain using ketones, while also metabolizing body protein (including but not limited to skeletal muscle) to be used to synthesize sugars for use as energy by the rest of the body.
-Most experts believe that a prolonged fast can lead to muscle wasting, although some dispute this.
+Most experts believe that a prolonged fast can lead to muscle wasting.
 The use of short-term fasting, or various forms of intermittent fasting, have been used as a form of dieting to circumvent the issues of long fasting.

 Intermittent fasting commonly takes the form of periodic fasting, alternate-day fasting, time-restricted feeding, and/or religious fasting.
 It can be a form of reduced-calorie dieting but pertains entirely to when the metabolism is activated during the day for digestion.
 The changes to eating habits on a regular basis do not have to be severe or absolutely restrictive to see benefits to cardiovascular health, such as improved glucose metabolism, reduced inflammation, and reduced blood pressure.
 Studies have suggested that for people in intensive care, an intermittent fasting regimen might "[preserve] energy supply to vital organs and tissues... [and] powerfully activates cell-protective and cellular repair pathways, including autophagy, mitochondrial biogenesis and antioxidant defenses, which may promote resilience to cellular stress."
-The effects of decreased serum glucose and depleted hepatic glycogen causing the body to switch to ketogenic metabolism are similar to the effects of reduced carbohydrate-based diets.
 There is evidence demonstrating profound metabolic benefits of intermittent fasting in rodents.
 However, evidence is lacking or contradictory in humans and requires further investigation, especially over the long-term.
 Some evidence suggests that intermittent restriction of caloric intake has no weight-loss advantages over continuous calorie restriction plans.
 For adults, fasting diets appear to be safe and tolerable, however there is a possibility that periods of fasting and hunger could lead to overeating and to weight regain after the fasting period.
 Adverse effects of fasting are often moderate and include halitosis, fatigue, weakness, and headaches.
 Fasting diets may be harmful to children and the elderly.